renatosans/PetClinicRUST/README.md

 ## Steps to run the project:
 - Run the sql artifact at /database/create_postgres.sql
+- set the enviroment variable DATABASE_URL (you can also use dotenv crate to pass .env file)
 - cargo run (verificar se o compilador conectou ao Postgres e validou o sql do projeto)
 - cargo sqlx prepare (para gerar a pasta com os metadados sql)
 - docker compose up